dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 #### Tracks

-* Property name: `artists`, Property type: `array`, Type of array items: `string`, Required? `Yes`
+* Property name: `artists`, Property type: `array`, Type of array items: `object`, Required? `Yes`
-* Property name: `albums`, Property type: `array`, Type of array items: `string`, Required? `Yes`
+* Property name: `albums`, Property type: `array`, Type of array items: `object`, Required? `Yes`
 * Property name: `duration`, Property type: `string`, Required? `Yes`
 * Property name: `image`, Property type: `string`, Required? `Yes`
 * Property name: `name`, Property type: `string`, Required? `Yes`

-All this questions and answers will make the model generator to create `.js` and `.json` files in the application’s `common/models` directory.
+All these questions and answers will make the model generator to create `.js` and `.json` files in the application’s `common/models` directory.

-{% include tweet_quote.html quote_text="One of the powerful advantages of LoopBack is that it automatically generates a REST API for your model." %}
+{% include tweet_quote.html quote_text="One of the powerful advantages of LoopBack is that it automatically generates a REST API for our model." %}

 ### Connect API to Google Cloud Firestore